alexeyserbin/jepsen/kudu/README.md

 ### Memory-related issues
-The Knossos take a lot of resources to run, so make sure to provide at least 4GB for the 'jepsen-control' docker container.
-Otherwise, OOM killer might kill corresponding Java process.
+The Knossos take a lot of resources to run, so make sure to provide at least 6GB for the 'jepsen-control' docker container.
+Otherwise, OOM killer might kill corresponding Java process while jepsen is doing analysis of the test results.

 ### NTP-related issues
 If running jepsen.kudu on Docker for Mac (not Docker Toolbox), make sure